July 25, 2021

-Based on such excessive, almost worshipful adoration, one might expect to find conclusive proof that the foreskin provides a unique gliding function that makes vaginal intercourse with an uncircumcised man far superior to intercourse with a circumcised partner.
+Based on such excessive, almost worshipful adoration, one might expect to find conclusive evidence that the foreskin provides a unique gliding function that makes vaginal intercourse with an uncircumcised man far superior to intercourse with a circumcised partner.
 Yet upon examination one would discover that the evidence, far from definitive, is illusory.

 SEARCHING FOR EVIDENCE

 A 1980 paper by SHAMUGAN LAKSHAMANAN and SATYA PARKASH was reportedly the first source for a "gliding action" of the foreskin.
 The researchers wrote that "The outer layer of the prepuce in common with the skin of the shaft of the penis glides freely in an to and fro fashion and has to be delicate and thin, as was observed in this study...
 The inner lining of the projecting tubular part has the structure of the outer layer and adds to the thin gliding skin when retracted."
 The researchers examined post-mortem specimens collected from 15 corpses (5 neonates, 5 boys under age seven, and 5 adult men.)
-This study cannot offer any proof that an uncircumcised penis glides more effectively or more pleasurably than a circumcised penis.
+This study cannot offer any proof that foreskin enhances the ability of a penis to glide more effectively inside a partner's vagina.